NBC News, MSNBC, Telemundo to host first Democratic presidential debate

 The commission's chairman, Tom Perez, said in a statement Thursday that he is "committed to running an open and transparent primary process," which includes updating the threshold for candidates to qualify for a spot on the debate stage that places a premium on grassroots support.

 According to the DNC, the lineups for each debate will be chosen at random, not strictly from how candidates are ranked in polls.
-To qualify, a candidate will need to either have at least 1 percent support in three qualifying polls, or provide evidence of at least 65,000 individual donations from a minimum of 200 different donors in at least 20 states.
+To qualify, a candidate will need to either have at least 1 percent support in three qualifying polls, or provide evidence of at least 65,000 unique donors, with a minimum of 200 different donors in at least 20 states.

 Diversity in the field of 2020 DemsFeb.
 13, 201906:29

-Note: CORRECTION (Feb.
-14, 2019, 8 p.m.
-ET): A previous version of this article misstated one qualification to make it to the Democratic debate stage.
-Candidates must provide evidence of at least 65,000 unique donors, not $65,000 in individual donations.